 The course is part of these learning paths

-Learn how to configure Microsoft Azure connectivity and name resolution with this expertly instructed course from Cloud Academy.
+Learn how to configure Microsoft Azure connectivity and name resolution with this course instructed by a Cloud Academy expert.

 This course is essential for those looking to train enterprise teams since, by default, Azure virtual networks are isolated from each other and only have a rudimentary form of name resolution.
 To build useful networks in Azure, you will need to connect these virtual networks together.
 To make them easier to manage, you will need to implement custom name resolution.